 Having high-quality embryos to transfer to a uterus is the most important part of the IVF process.
 Blastocysts are graded by an embryologist to determine which have the greatest likelihood of resulting in pregnancy.
 The amount of fluid in the cavity, along with the appearance of the T cells and ICM are the features that determine the quality of a blastocyst.

 For a couple or individual undergoing IVF, it may be required to decide between an embryo transfer and a blastocyst transfer.
-This is a decision that is informed by the reproductive endocrinologist and embryologist based on the development of the embryos.
-This decision comes down to the number of days that are optimal for the embryo/blastocyst to reside in the lab before being inserted into the uterus or the overall number of embryos that continue to develop.
+This is a decision that is informed by the reproductive endocrinologist and embryologist based on a number of factors including the development of the embryos.
+This decision comes down to the number of days that are optimal for the embryo/blastocyst to reside in the lab before being inserted into the uterus or by the overall number of embryos that continue to develop.

 - Additional expense

 - Prolonged exposure of the embryo to the conditions of a lab (versus the uterus)